zhangmordred/STATS507_QFwithUSStocks/README.md

 - `Stocks-Daily-Price`: 24M rows of daily prices from 1962 to 2025 for ~6,644 US stocks.
 - `Stocks-Quarterly-BalanceSheet`: ~237k quarterly balance sheet records for those stocks.

-These are used to compute features like daily return and turnover rate.
+These are used to compute features like adjusted daily return and turnover rate.

 ## Model Methodology